kartha01/IBMPartnerDemo/Data35.md

   `./cpd-cli status --repo ./repo.yaml --namespace ${NAMESPACE} --patches --available-updates --assembly lite`
 1. Apply security changes for the services that you have installed.
 I did Data Virtualization.
 Removing the `--apply` flag will be a dry run.
   `./cpd-cli adm --repo ./repo.yaml --namespace ${NAMESPACE} --latest-dependency --assembly dv --apply`
 1. Upgrade the services that you have installed.
-I did Data Virtualization and it took 90 minutes.
+I did Data Virtualization and it took 90 minutes.  **Note** on a few upgrades of services, I have seen the upgrade fail, but when I ran it again it succeeded.
+Most errors were waiting on an Operator Lock.
   `./cpd-cli upgrade --repo ./repo.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify --latest-dependency --assembly service name>`
 1. Upgrade any running services instances.
 Each service has its own prerequites, so please consult the knowledge center.
 I have not needed to update any service instances.
 DV is one that I deleted before I could update.

 ## Provision the Control plane using IBM Cloud tile